AElfProject/aelf-learn/docs/quick-start/index.md

 }
 ```

-Try to build the new code:
+Build the new code with the following commands:

 ```bash
 cd src